 The National Federation engages with a wide range of external stakeholders to represent the views of its members in relation to policy and practice in the intellectual disability sector.
-A range of Working Groups and Forums on which the National Federation was represented in 2020 is outlined below:
+A range of Working Groups and Forums on which the National Federation was represented in 2021 are outlined below:

-IRG Dialogue Forum established on foot of the Independent Review on the role of voluntary organisations in the health and social care sector (Catherine Day Report)
+IRG Dialogue Forum established on foot of the independent review on the role of voluntary organisations in the Health and Social Care sector (Catherine Day Report)

-Oireachtas Disability Group - TDs and Senators working on disability related issues and highlighting and advocating the need for multi-annual investment and adequate resourcing of disability services.
-This group is supported and informed by the national umbrella bodies for disability.
+Oireachtas Disability Group-Voluntary Sector disability umbrella bodies working on disability related issues and highlighting and advocating the need for multi-annual investment and adequate resourcing of disability services.